 2. Finely grate the lemon zest, then juice it as well.
 Add the zest and juice to the fruit then brew up the tea (one tea bag is fine for that amount of water) and pour it over the fruit, along with the rum/brandy/whatever.
 Add in the cherries and the cinnamon stick and stir it all up.
 Cover with a plate and leave the whole shooting match to steep (make sure it’s not a metal bowl) overnight, stirring occasionally if you remember.

 3. The next day, then, weigh out all the dry ingredients and combine them in a huge bowl.
 Don’t forget the spices!
 The muscovado sugar can be a bit lumpy so you might need to sift it to break up any lumps.
+If you’re using butter, you’ll need to rub the butter into the flour until it looks like breadcrumbs.

 4. Take the steeped fruit and remove the cinnamon stick pieces.
 Add the eggs (give them a quick mix with a fork first), honey, treacle and grated apple (leave the peel on).